Kkinod/pack-risk/docs/ROADMAP.md

 ### Step 3 — use latest version data in recommendations

+Status: completed

 Tasks:

-- Improve recommendation text when `latestVersion` is available
+- ✅ Improve recommendation text when `latestVersion` is available
-- Prefer specific recommendations such as `Update to X.Y.Z`
+- ✅ Prefer specific recommendations such as `Update to X.Y.Z`
-- Compare `latestVersion` with `fixedIn` when possible
+- ✅ Compare `latestVersion` with `fixedIn` when possible
-- Keep generic recommendation text only when no reliable version data is available
+- ✅ Keep generic recommendation text only when no reliable version data is available

 Recommended branch: